Module 2 Quick Field Guide

 - The project appears in LixelGO or LCC Scan with a reasonable duration and file size for the area covered.

-- The real-time point cloud preview shows no large gaps in areas you walked through.
+- The real-time preview shows no large gaps in areas you walked through.

-- If GCPs were used, all control point names were confirmed as entered exactly as they appear in the coordinate CSV file.
+- If GCPs were used, all control point names match the coordinate CSV exactly, including capitalization.

-- If this is a multi-segment project, the overlap zone with the next segment was fully covered and includes at least two loop closures.
+- If this is a multi-segment project, the overlap zone with the next segment is fully covered and includes at least two loop closures.

-- A quick walkaround of the site confirms no area was missed that cannot be captured in a follow-up session.
+- A quick walkaround confirms no area was missed that cannot be captured in a follow-up session.

 Critical Warnings

 - No recovery Scanning without georeferencing when the client requires absolute coordinates means re-scanning the site.
-There is no post-processing workaround.
 RTK and GCPs must be in place before the first recording starts.

 - No recovery PortalCam data cannot produce point clouds.
-If your project requires BIM-ready measured output and you scanned exclusively with a PortalCam, the site must be re-scanned with an L2 Pro or K2.
+If the project needs BIM-ready measured output and you scanned only with a PortalCam, the site must be re-scanned with an L2 Pro or K2.

 - Warning Loop closure requires returning within 40 degrees of your original viewing angle.
-Returning to a scanned room facing the opposite wall is not a loop closure.
-SLAM will not recognize the overlap and drift will continue accumulating.
+Returning to a room facing the opposite wall is not a loop closure.
+Drift keeps accumulating.

 - Warning AMD GPUs are not supported by LCC Studio or LixelStudio.
-Both require an NVIDIA GPU with CUDA.
-AMD CPUs (e.g., Ryzen 9) are fully supported and recommended by XGRIDS for LCC Studio processing.
-Verify GPU compatibility before installing either application on a new machine.
+Both need an NVIDIA GPU with CUDA.
+AMD CPUs (e.g., Ryzen 9) are fully supported and XGRIDS-recommended for LCC Studio.
+Verify GPU compatibility before installing on a new machine.

-- Warning LCC Studio Free Edition supports single-scene 3DGS generation and .lcc export.
-Map Fusion, Aerial-Ground Fusion, Aerial Reconstruction, HD Enhancement, Spatial Recognition, and exports .lcc2, .ply, .usd, .usdz, and 3D Tiles all require an active Premium subscription ($2,500/year).
-Confirm your license tier supports the features your project requires before accepting the work.
+- Warning LCC Studio Premium ($2,500/year) is required for Map Fusion, Aerial-Ground Fusion, Aerial Reconstruction, HD Enhancement, Spatial Recognition, and .ply, .usd, and 3D Tiles export.
+The Free tier covers single-scene generation and .lcc and .lcc2 export.
+Confirm your license tier before accepting a project that needs a Premium feature.

-- Warning The 3DGS output is not reliable for engineering measurements.
-LCC Studio and LCC Viewer include distance and area measurement tools, but results are for reference only.
-Do not use 3DGS measurements for engineering, construction, or survey deliverables.
+- Warning 3DGS output is not reliable for dimensional measurement.
+Do not extract engineering or construction dimensions from a 3DGS model.
 Use the point cloud workflow for measured output.

 - Warning The K2 supports WGS84 and CGCS2000 coordinate systems only.
-For projects requiring native NAD83 or another regional datum at capture, use the L2 Pro.
-Coordinate conversion in post-processing is possible but adds transformation steps and small error contributions.
+For native NAD83 or another regional datum at capture, use the L2 Pro.

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer